The latest COVID-19 vaccine updates

-You will be able to find the latest information on distribution, priority groups and whether you’re eligible to receive a vaccine on www.nicd.ac.za, the official website of the National Institute of Communicable Disease.
+You’ll be able to find the latest information on distribution, priority groups and whether you’re eligible to receive a vaccine on www.sacoronavirus.co.za, the South African government’s online resource and news portal.

 The only way to obtain an approved COVID-19 vaccine in South Africa is by registering on the EVDS system when it is your turn in Government’s vaccine rollout plan.
 If you receive any calls or messages not stipulating that you need to register on EVDS and receive a vaccine code before going to get your vaccine, it is unlikely to be from a legitimate source.

 The South African Department of Health released the findings of a local study in June 2021 that indicates there is currently no evidence of benefits with respect to mortality, clinical improvement or viral clearance.
 The NEMLC COVID-19 sub-committee recommended against the routine use of Ivermectin in the management of COVID-19.
 Click here for more.